 What qualifies as an unusual thing to do in London?
 For starters something which you will not find on the pages of Time Out, the Lonely Planet or any other guide.
 It had to be something that talked about an interesting aspect of London’s heritage and past or its present-day funky subculture.

 What will most surprise you is that some of the most unusual places in London are sometimes hidden in plain sight and overlooked by the hundreds of thousands of visitors.
 And this is why they are special, you just need to look more carefully.
 I wanted to focus on the neighbourhood pub which was frequented by a famous artist or a bar serving a special drink you can’t find anywhere else.

-What I have not included in this list is the well-known attractions.
+What I have not included in this list is the well-known attractions like the Big Ben, the Tower Bridge or Greenwich.
 A lot of unusual things to do in London are actually well-documented and even part of tours, so I have not included those.

 1. Learn to play Purple Haze at the Handel & Hendrix House in Mayfair

 We start our list of the coolest things to do in London with a big bang.